Fluid Mechanics

 Here you can learn how to think like a fluid dynamicist — how to frame problems, compute the key quantities, and decide what is important in your fluid flow.

+I have a PhD in fluid mechanics but this course is not academic.
+There are no edge cases, made-up laminar flows, or long proofs.
 To be comfortable in this course, you will need solid high-school-level math & physics (vectors, calculus, solid mechanics).
 From there, we will progress rapidly, in chunks of ten minutes each.

 I release videos as time permits and will experiment with channels and pricing.
 Register here to be notified of updates.